divisiondeariza/data_challenge_2022/dashboard/deployment/readme.md

 ## Use the EC2

-For computationally expensive tasks that your personal machine cannot handle.
+For computationally expensive tasks that a personal machine cannot handle.

-For time consuming tasks you want to run in parallel without sacrificing performance on your personal machine.
+For time consuming tasks that need to run in parallel without sacrificing performance on the personal machine.

 For repetitive tasks that need to run automatically -- based on time, constraints, or external signals from other web-services or systems.